sh1boot/sh1boot.github.io/_posts/2024-02-24-curl-is-not-secure-by-default.md

 layout: post
 title:  Curl is not secure by default
 description: Why you can't assume that your curl commands are automatically secured just because all modern sites use TLS.
-categories: curl, tls, mitm, security
+categories: curl, tls, mitm, security, hacking
 ---

 I often find that when there's been some debate about a topic on the internet